A Place to Perform

 Grant Cycle Timing

-- Monday, September 11, 2017: Applicants notified of funding decision
+- By Friday, September 14, 2018: Applicants notified of funding decision

-- Monday, December 11, 2017: Applicants notified of funding decision
+- By Friday, December 14, 2018: Applicants notified of funding decision

 Please note: All applicants must first submit a nonprofit profile and common grant application before submitting this application.
 If you have already completed a nonprofit profile and common grant application, please make sure it is up to date.